15 Interesting Facts About African Wild Dogs. Habitat, hunting, great caretakers & much more.

 pack of African wild dogs

-African wild dogs are very social and do form packs of up to 27 adults and young puppies.
+African wild dogs are very social and form packs of up to 27 adults and young puppies.
 On occasion, bigger packs of up to 100 individuals have formed in response to seasonal changes like migration.

-8. How Long Do African Wild Dogs Live?
+8. Lifespan of African Wild Dogs

 When the wild dogs come back from hunting, they regurgitate the meat for the young puppies so that they can eat first.

-10. What Do African Wild Dogs Eat?
+10. African Wild Dogs Diet

 African wild dogs are carnivores whose diet is comprised of meat.
 The wild dogs hunt and kill other small and medium-sized animals for the meat.